TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

 -----------------------------------------------

 .. deprecated:: 11.5
-   The method :php:`initializeView` has been deprecated and will be dropped together with the :php:`\TYPO3\CMS\Extbase\Mvc\View\ViewInterface` in v12.
+   The method :php:`initializeView` has been deprecated and will be removed along with the :php:`\TYPO3\CMS\Extbase\Mvc\View\ViewInterface` in v12.

 `Action()`